andrewklmn/framework-task/README.md

 Features:

-1. Config management: topics, tags, keywords
+1. Collecting and reading the latest news
-2. Collecting and reading the latest news by user config
+2. Filters: topics, tags, keywords
 3. Translating news on spot using Translation API\*
 4. News archive by date in localStorage or IndexedDB\*
 5. User management: registration, login, logout\*